RawabyRahal/Epic-Card-Wars/README.md

 3. Once joined, navigate to the battleground to start playing.

-Create a Battle
+**Create a Battle:**
-Navigate to the "Create Battle" page.
+1. Navigate to the "Create Battle" page.
-Enter a unique battle name.
+2. Enter a unique battle name.
-Click "Create" to initialize the battle on the blockchain.
+3. Click "Create" to initialize the battle on the blockchain.
 <br>

 ### Join the battle and make your mark in the world of Web3 gaming – the adventure starts now!